Wendelstein 7-X

 Wendelstein 7-X is the world’s largest fusion device of the stellarator type.
 Its objective is to investigate the suitability of this type for a power plant.
 It is testing an optimised magnetic field for confining the plasma.
 A system of 50 non-planar and superconducting magnet coils - the technical core piece of the device - produces this field.
 It is expected that plasma equilibrium and confinement will be of a quality comparable to that of a tokamak of the same size.
 However, it will avoid the disadvantages of a large current flowing in a tokamak plasma: With plasma discharges lasting up to 30 minutes, Wendelstein 7-X is to demonstrate the essential stellarator property, viz. continuous operation.

 The main assembly of Wendelstein 7-X was concluded in 2014, the first plasma was produced on 10th December 2015.
-We are in the process of commissioning the plant with all systems.
-Plasma operation will follow in July.
+Scientific experiments began with the first hydrogen plasma on 3 February 2016.

 Come along for a virtual tour!